-TT 1 20 0 0 5 Hydroseeding is fast Everything necessary for the application is included in the machine and the soil surface is covered with the prepared mixture.
+5 Hydroseeding is fast Everything necessary for the application is included in the machine and the soil surface is covered with the prepared mixture.
 Since the transplantation is done with a machine, it is completed very quickly.
-The daily capacity of our smallest machine is approximately 4,000 m 2 / day.
-TT 1 1' 1 6 Hydroseeding has Since the water holding capacity of the products used is high water holding much higher than the products used in the classical method, capacity the planted area germinates quickly and in high quality.
-By adding other seeds into the mixture, wildflowers can be 8 Hydroseeding planted in addition to germination.
-The homogeneous spreading of the seeds on the field makes o provides the lawn area appear homogeneously.
-Due to the adhesive in the nixture, It freezes within 2-3 hours after the application homogeneous distribution of seed distribution of seed and there are no situations such as transporting the seeds by irrigation water or ants, flowing with rain or wind blowing.
-9 Hydroseeding Since it does not require processes such as roller drawing, it provides erosion is a method that can be easily applied on inclined areas and control on inclined gives good results. slopes gives good results.
-Application advantages of hydroseeding 1 Quality Hydroseeding realizes germination with all the same · characteristics shown by the seed.
-This method of creating plants with high root quality increases the understanding of quality by creating strong plants with strong roots.
-2 Inclusion Hydroseeding which provides even distribution of plant - merusion growth has proved superior soil covering the property.
-2 Engaine control 3 Erosion control It is an unrivaled choice in erosion control researches.
-Erosion control provides full control with the adherence of the mulch to all surfaces with soil conditioning polymers to prepare a germination bed and the usage of advanced long- lasting mulches.
-This technology, which offers any environment in which the seed can germinate, regardless of the soil surface request, is successfully used in full erosion control studies.
-4 Versatile use This technology, which renews itself over time, including - , 01540110 050 landscape greening, land reclamation, mine rehabilitation, rehabilitation of burnt forest areas, dust control, garbage cover, golf- football fields, pasture cultivation-reclamation, erosion control, river rehabilitation, rainwater control, mud control, flood control, etc. has created large sectors in the fields.
-5 Health Hydroseeding implementations are the most ideal microenvironments for seed.
+The daily capacity of our smallest machine is approximately 4,000 m / day.
+6 Hydroseeding has high water holding Since the water holding capacity of the products used is much higher than the products used in the classical method capacity the planted area germinates quickly and in high quality.
+By adding other seeds into the mixture, wildflowers can be 0 TT planted in addition to germination.
+8 nrovides The nomogeneous spreading of the seeds on the field makes the lawn area appear homogeneously.
+Due to the adhesive in homogeneous the mixture.
+It freezes within 2-3 hours after the application distribution of seed and there are no situations such as transporting the seeds by irrigation water or ants, flowing with rain or wind blowing.
+9 Hydroseeding Since it does not require processes such as roller drawing, it control on inclined is a method that can be easily applied on inclined areas and gives good results slopes Appl ication advantages of hydroseeding 1 Quality Hydroseeding realizes germination with all the same characteristics shown by the seed.
+This method of creating quality by creating strong plants with strong roots 2 Inclusion Hydroseeding which provides even distribution of plant 2 menusion growth has proved superior soil covering the property.
+3 Erosion control It is an unrivaled choice in erosion control researches.
+Erosion control provides full control with the adherence of the mulch to all surfaces with soil conditioning polymers to lasting mulches.
+This technology, which offers any environment in which the seed can germinate, regardless of the soil surface request, is successfully used in full erosion 4 X7 control studies.
+4 versatile use landscape greening land reclamation mine rehabilitation rehabilitation of burnt forest areas, dust control, garbage cover, golf- football fields, pasture cultivation-reclamation, erosion control, river rehabilitation, rainwater control, mud control, flood control, etc. has created large sectors in the fields 5 Health Hydroseeding implementations are the most ideal · 110untin microenvironments for seed.
 Naturally, the seeds germinate in a sterile way and become healthy plants.
-These plants with strong root systems are more resistant to all environmental stresses.
-6 Effort One machine can complete the works that hundreds of people can do by working in 1 day.
-An incredible area such as 1,500,000 m 2 in a month can be seeded/rehabilitated from an area of 50,000 m 2 per day. as 1,500,000 m 2 in a month can be seeded/renabilitated from an area of 50,000 m 2 per day.
+These plants with strong root systems are more resistant to all environmental ( Teront stresses.
+0 Effort One machine can complete the works that hundreds of people can do by working in 1 day.
+An incredible area such as 1,500,000 m in a month can be seeded/rehabilitated from an area of 50,000 m per day.
 7 Security Hydroseeding applications are works that are completely made of biological materials and have no harmful effects or odors on their environment.
 It does not cause any harm to humans, animals, or plants.
 It dissolves 100% in nature and leaves no residue or residue behind.
-It is not a toxin.
-8 Speed Hydroseeding applications can also be defined as jet germination.
+It is not a toxin. --- ---------- -- 8 Speed Hydroseeding applications can also be defined as jet germination.
 Species such as "üçgül" clover germinate before the end of 72 hours, and loliums, which are early grasses, begin to germinate before 4 days.
 This provides both speed and slope stability to the applications.
 9 Water Hydroseeding can hold water up to 13-20 times its weight.
 This capacity is much higher when highly developed mulches are used with water retaining polymers.
 Since it prevents the loss of water caused by evaporation from the soil surface, it provides a great deal of water savings compared to traditional cultivation methods.
 It uses less water as well as reduces irrigation periods.